joshuaabrookuk/7DFPS/README.md

 - Increase jump height? (having a hard time with this)
 - Add run key?
 - Increase Turret light strength?
+- Increase hit back strength of bullets to flying drones?
 - Remove slots 7 to 10(0) (Though it's not inherently tied to difficulty items can get lost there which may be confusing to new players?
 Then again I often keep my flashlight there as it can be distracting especially in slot 4 )